Overview

 • Nevertheless, offline evaluation replay can provide valuable insights and initial assessment of the performance of recommendation or ranking algorithms before deploying them in live online systems.

-Industry examples of bandits for recsys
+Industry examples of bandits for RecSys

 • Spotify: their recommending explanations for music recommendations, “recsplanations”, is an example of epsilon-greedy.